SAS-DHRH/dhcc-toolkit/content/toolkit/project-planning.md

 *Remote Working and 'Rebound Effects'*

 - ‘Rebound effects’ include increased demand for energy caused by remote working which can erode (or even outweigh) savings from less commuting.
 A good overview is Hook, Andrew, Victor Court, Benjamin K. Sovacool, and Steve Sorrell.
 2020.
 ‘A Systematic Review of the Energy and Climate Impacts of Teleworking’.
 Environmental Research Letters 15 (9): 093003. https://doi.org/10.1088/1748-9326/ab8a84.
-- A big EU report on teleworking: Samek Lodovic, Manuela et al. 2021.
-The Impact of Teleworking and Digital Work on Workers and Society.
+- A big EU report on teleworking: Samek Lodovic, Manuela et al. 2021. _The Impact of Teleworking and Digital Work on Workers and Society_.
 Committee on Employment and Social Affairs, Policy Department for Economic, Scientific and Quality of Life Policies, European Parliament, Luxembourg.

 *Slow Research, Slow Travel, Slow Scholarship, Slow Food*